brulestl/skoop_full/docs/TELEGRAM_SETUP.md

 - ❌ No more session string generation
 - ❌ No more admin panel intervention
 - ❌ No more support forms
+- ❌ No more domain setup required
-- ✅ Simple one-click OAuth flow
+- ✅ Simple Login Widget flow
 - ✅ Immediate connection confirmation
 - ✅ Better user experience